-Put simply, Conversion Rate Optimisation is all about designing and continually optimising your online presence (mostly focusing on your website) to ensure that users perform the key action that you want them to.
-For eCommerce sites 99% of the time that key action is going to be a purchase and for service sites then it could well be a form completion for lead generation.
+Put simply, Conversion Rate Optimisation is all about designing and continually optimising your online presence (mostly focusing on your website) to ensure that users perform the action that you want them to.
+For eCommerce sites, 99% of the time that key action is going to be a purchase.
+For service sites, it could well be a form completion for lead generation.

 Saying you are carrying out CRO is one thing, but what sort of things should you actually be doing?

-People define User Experience (UX) or Customer Experience (CX) in different ways, but when you are designing and building your digital space in the first place, you need to ensure that a good “experience” for visitors for the site has been considered.
+People define User Experience (UX) or Customer Experience (CX) in different ways.
+Regardless, when you’re designing and building your digital space in the first place, you need to ensure that a good “experience” for visitors for the site has been considered.
 And that good experience needs to have the goal of a conversion at the end of it.

-User testing – there is nothing better than getting feedback from the people who use your site.
-Recruit a number of people who either are your customers, or fit their profile and then interview them about your site and their experience of it, as well as observing how they interact with it in real time.
+User testing – There’s nothing better than getting feedback from the people who use your site.
+Recruit a number of people who either are your customers or fit their profile.
+Then interview them about your site and their experience of it.
+Don’t forget to observe how they interact with it in real-time.

-Use monitoring tools – User testing is fantastic, but you will tend to only be able to speak to a small sample group.
-Why not implement monitoring tools on your site which will be able to observe the behaviour of all of your visitors and produce useful things like heatmaps, click flows and video recordings of how they interact.
+Use monitoring tools – User testing is fantastic but you’ll tend to only be able to speak to a small sample group.
+Why not implement monitoring tools on your site which will be able to observe the behaviour of all of your visitors?
+From that, you can produce useful things like heatmaps, click flows and video recordings of how they interact.

 Test, test and test again – A/B and multi-variant testing is incredibly powerful in identifying marginal gains on your website.
 You can start simply and then get as complex as you like.
-The smallest thing can make a difference, like testing the colour of a Buy Now button to what language you use.
+The smallest thing can make a difference.
+For example, testing the colour of a Buy Now button to what language you use.

-You can do all the above that I have discussed and have confidence that you are doing as much as you can to ensure the experience for customers on your site is as good as it can be, but all of your customers are different and therefore why should all of the content they see be the same?
+Do all of the above and have confidence that you’re ensuring the experience for customers on your site is as good as it can be.
+However, all of your customers are different and therefore why should all of the content they see be the same?
 Personalising the experience for customers is the final and most important step in a truly successful CRO strategy.

 You can have as much confidence in the design and UX of your site as you like, but ultimately if the experience is the same for all your customers, it won’t be a great experience of any of them.